What is Cost of Goods Sold vs. Operating Expenses?

 Now, let’s move on to discussing the differences between COGS and OpEx.

-The cost of goods sold (COGS) line item represents the direct cost of selling products/services to customers.
+- COGS: The cost of goods sold (COGS) line item represents the direct cost of selling products/services to customers.
+Some common examples of costs included in COGS are the purchase of direct materials and direct labor.

 Further examples of other types of OpEx are: